 I really don’t give a rat’s arse about the Oscar Pistorius trial, and neither should you.
 There are much more pressing and important issues in our country and around the world that you can give your attention to.
 Do you agree or disagree with me?
 Leave a comment and let me know what you think.
 Feedback is appreciated and welcome here.
 If you feel the same way, feel free to share this article with your friends on Facebook and Twitter.

-Watch this space for daily updates in the Photography category on Running Wolf’s Rant.
+Watch this space for regular updates in the Opinion category on Running Wolf’s Rant.

 The Fennec (or desert fox) is found in the Northern part of the Sahara Desert in Africa.
 It has unusually large ears (which serve to dissipate heat).
 Families of fennecs dig out dens in sand for habitation and protection (which can be as large … read more